Matt Doherty (basketball): Sophomore season

 In the summer of 1981, Doherty played on the South team in the National Sports Festival.

 Doherty didn't start during his freshman year in part because of Dean Smith's reluctance to start freshmen.
 By his sophomore year, Doherty was chosen as a starting forward.
 He appeared on the November 30, 1981 Sports Illustrated issue previewing the 1981–82 season, announcing that season's North Carolina team as the preseason number one team according to the AP Poll.
 Smith's other upperclassmen starters for that team--James Worthy, Sam Perkins, and Jimmy Black—also appeared on the cover with Smith.
 (Michael Jordan, one of Smith's few freshmen starters, was omitted from the cover because Smith didn't allow media coverage of freshmen players before they played their first game.)

 Doherty made 71 of his 92 free throw attempts, converting .772 percent of his free throws; his free throw percentage was the best of any player on the 1981-82 team.
 He also had 105 assists and averaged 9.3 points and three rebounds per game.
-Doherty scored at crucial points of North Carolina's postseason; he scored the three winning free-throws in North Carolina's victory against Virginia in the 1982 ACC men's basketball tournament, and he was one of the high scorers of the 1982 NCAA East Regional semifinal game against Alabama.
+Doherty scored at crucial points of North Carolina's postseason; he made the three winning free-throws in North Carolina's victory against Virginia in the 1982 ACC men's basketball tournament, and he was one of the high scorers of the 1982 NCAA East Regional semifinal game against Alabama.
 He was also an ACC All-Tournament Second Team selection.

 Junior season

-Doherty led the 1982–83 team in assists, with 150 assists.
+Doherty led the 1982–83 team in assists, with 150.
 He averaged 10.5 points and 3.8 rebounds per game.
 Doherty was also named the team's most outstanding defensive player that season.

 In the 1983 ACC men's basketball tournament quarterfinal against Clemson, Doherty scored 28 points, the most points he scored in an individual game during his college career.
 He made the ACC All-Tournament Second Team for the second consecutive year.